hezhengxu2018/vitepress-better-demo-plugin/docs/en/guide/advance.md

 <demo html="demo-link.html" />

-## Write Html Way
+## HTML write modes

-For html type of demo, `vitepress-demo-plugin` has two ways to write the code, you can specify the way through the `htmlWriteWay` property:
+For HTML demos, `vitepress-better-demo-plugin` provides two methods for injecting HTML; choose one using the `htmlWriteWay` property:

-- `write` way: use `document.write` to write the html content, this way is more smooth, can avoid the problem of flashing when switching code in multiple demo mode.
+- `write` mode: uses `document.write` to inject the HTML content.
+This approach can help avoid visual flashing when switching demos in multi-demo mode.
-- `srcdoc` way: use `iframe.srcdoc` to write the html content, can avoid the console warning problem caused by the deprecation of `document.write`.
+- `srcdoc` mode: uses `iframe.srcdoc` to inject the HTML content.
+This avoids console warnings caused by the deprecation of `document.write`.

 Example: